AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

-In the sample above, the camera is controlled with actions.
-But it could be controlled with anything.
-In order to control the camera with touch, retrieve the input information from the touch callbacks, and apply them to the camera node.
-The update logic in `didFinishUpdate` will do the rest.
+In the sample above, the camera is controlled with actions for demo reasons.
+In practice, the camera is controlled directly with touch input or with custom tweening inside didFinishUpdate.
+In order to control the camera with touch, retrieve the input information from the touch callbacks, and apply them to the camera node in didFinishUpdate.
+Note that touch callbacks are fired before SpriteKit's update function.

 ## Timing Function